marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 In .NET ``Type`` represents a specific type in the type system, whether it is a class, value type, or generic type.
 It can represent both open generic classes (``List<>``) and closed generic classes (``List<int>``).

-The API in Java, as we will see, is not that unified due to the design of it's implementation of generics.
+The API in Java, as we will see, is not that unified due to it's implementation of generics.
 You have to go through some extra hoops, make method calls and cast types, to retrieve the info about type parameters.

 ### Retrieve information about a type